janlelis/unicode-display_width/README.md

 **If you use this gem, you should really upgrade to 2.4.2 or newer.
 It's often 100x faster, sometimes even 1000x and more!**

 This is possible because the gem now detects if you use very basic (and common) characters, like ASCII characters.
-Furthermore, the charachter width lookup code has been optimized, so even when full-width or ambiguous characters are involved, the gem is much faster now.
+Furthermore, the character width lookup code has been optimized, so even when the string involves full-width or ambiguous characters, the gem is much faster now.

 ## Introduction to Character Widths